notaryproject/specifications/trust-store-trust-policy-specification.md

 **Trusted timestamp** : Guarantees that the signature was generated when the certificate was valid.
 It also allows a verifier to determine if a signature be treated as valid when a certificate is revoked, if the certificate was revoked after the signature was generated.
 In the absence of a trusted timestamp, signatures are considered invalid after certificate expires, and all signatures are considered revoked when a certificate is revoked. **NOTE**: `notation` RC1 will generate trusted timestamp using a TSA when signature is generated, but will not support verification of TSA countersignatures.

-**Expiry** : This is an optional feature that gurantees that an artifact is considered unexpired, if the signing identity indicates an optional artifact expiry time.
+**Expiry** : This is an optional feature that guarantees that artifact is within “best by use” date indicated in the signature.
+Notary v2 allows users to include an optional expiry time when they generate a signature.
+The expiry time is not set by default and requires explicit configuration by users at the time of signature generation.
+The artifact is considered expired after the expiry time has elapsed, users performing verification can either configure their trust policies to fail the verification or even accept the signature with expiry date in the past using policy.
+This is an advanced feature that allows implementing controls for user defined semantics like deprecation for older artifacts, or block older artifacts in a production environment.
+Users should only include an expiry time in the signed artifact after considering the behavior they expect for consumers of the artifact after it expires.
+Users can choose to consume an artifact even after the expiry time based on their specific needs.

 **Revocation check** : Guarantees that the signing identity is still trusted at signature verification time.
 Events such as key or system compromise can make a signing identity that was previously trusted, to be subsequently untrusted.
 This guarantee typically requires a verification-time call to an external system, which may not be consistently reliable.
 The `permissive` verification level only logs failures of revocation check and does not enforce it.
 If a particular revocation mechanism is reliable, use `strict` verification level instead. **NOTE** `notation` RC1 will not support revocation check.